l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 But it is wrong to condemn the entire Enlightenment and the independent thinking of mankind for this, since in the end man alone is responsible for his deeds?

-Responsibility is the key word -- every progress, every achievement brings with it new responsibility and it is up to us to live up to it.
+Responsibility is the key word &mdash; every progress, every achievement brings with it new responsibility and it is up to us to live up to it.
 The more society structures itself and the more inventions there are, the more the more the responsibility of mankind grows.

 But what if we cannot bear it?
 Is our technology then already more enlightened than our mind?